matthewcrews/ddd-with-fsharp/outline.md

 - **Context:** The conceptual umbrella that everything falls under
 - **Domain:** Define a clear boundary for what the project or solution is about so that you can say "No" to everything not in that boundary
-- **Model:** The set of abstractions used to solve problems in the given Domain
+- **Model:** The set of abstractions used to solve problems in the given Domain.
+This includes objects and functions.
 - **Ubiquitous Language:** The consistent way of describing objects and activities within the Context that is shared with the Developers and Domain Experts (What we have here is a failure to communicate)

-> Note: If an object could potentially have two different meaning in the same Context, then the Context may be too broad.
-Classic example is Customer.

 ---